trinary/scratchlab/README.md

 ## To Use

  * Fork
- * Run your repo somewhere
+ * Run your repo somewhere (requires redis)
+ * Make a new channel (/new)
- * Post some data to /data
+ * Post some data to /channels/CHANNEL_ID/data with the channel key as the user

 ```
     POST /data